RHIT-CSSE/csse304/Homework/Assignment_10/Readme.md

 Given a LcExp e, (free-vars e) returns the set of all variables that occur free in e.  bound-vars is similar.
 Write these procedures directly; do not use occurs-free or occurs-bound in your definitions.
-Your code only needs to process the simple lambda-calculus expressions from the grammar from EoPL, not the extended expressions from problem 3 and 4 of this assignment.
-By set, we mean a list of symbols with no duplicates, as in previous assignments.
 The order of the symbols in the return value does not matter.

     > (free-vars   '((lambda (x) (x y)) (z (lambda (y) (z y))))) (y z)